falconsoldier/100Days-of-Python/README.md

 Days 1-10:

-Super basic, if/or, for loops, ints and floats, basic dictionaries Day 7 has a hangman game that I found a bit more tricky Day 10 has formatting
+Basic things, if/or, for loops, ints and floats, basic dictionaries Day 7 has a hangman game that I found a bit more tricky Day 10 has formatting

-Day 10-20:
+Day 11-20:

+More complicated dictionaries, reading JS files, Python classes, Turtle library